rickgbw/hyperterm-overlay/README.md

 # ⚠️⚠️ DISCLAIMER ⚠️⚠️
 Since the original project is not actively developed anymore I forked it and fixed a super annoying bug for MacOS.
-For convenience I published the project under as an NPM package with a DIFFERENT NAME.
+For convenience I published the project as an NPM package with a DIFFERENT NAME.

 # HyperTerm Overlay